-- Assurance of confidentially regarding reporting and associated choices and investigation. - Private meeting for report submission, guidance, and referrals at a time and place as determined by the victim. - Assistance with notice of the assault to individuals(s) designated by the victim, if the victim chooses to give this type of notice. - Assistance with reporting the assault to law enforcement, if the victim chooses to report the crime and the crime occurred off campus. - Assistance and/or referral in arranging for medical services. - Referral to local counselor and resource services. - Assistance in arranging alternative academic class schedule within 24 hours of receipt of report. - Disclose, upon written request, to the alleged victim of a crime of violence or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by Parkland against a student who is the alleged perpetrator of such crime or offense.
-If the alleged victim is deceased as a result of such crime or offense, the next of kin of such victim shall be treated as the alleged victim for purposes of this statement.
+- Assurance of confidentiality regarding reporting and associated choices and investigation. - Private meeting for report submission, guidance, and referrals at a time and place as determined by the victim. - Assistance with notice of the assault to individuals(s) designated by the victim, if the victim chooses to give this type of notice. - Assistance with reporting the assault to law enforcement, if the victim chooses to report the crime and the crime occurred off campus. - Assistance and/or referral in arranging for medical services. - Referral to local counselor and resource services. - Assistance in arranging alternative academic class schedule within 24 hours of receipt of report.